2025-2026 Ensemble Rosters

 Marching Bulldogs Uniform Information

-With our new uniforms, we are transitioning to a new type of bibber.
-The new bibber (pants) are lycra and stretchy, designed to breathe better in the Florida heat and allow our Marching Bulldogs to move more freely during performances.
-Because of these new bibbers, we have a new "sub-uniform" requirement for all instrumentalists.
+Our uniform bibbers (pants) are lycra and stretchy, designed to breathe better in the Florida heat and allow our Marching Bulldogs to move more freely during performances.
+Because of these bibbers, we have very specific "sub-uniform" requirement for all instrumentalists.

 Sub-Uniform